-I would like to thank my supervisor Assoc.
-Prof. Dr. Ebru Tansel Çakıcı, for her enthusiasm and encouragement.
-She has always provided me with good advice and suggestions during my study.
-Without her knowledge this study would not have been the way it is now.
+I would like to thanks my supervisor Assoc.
+Prof. Dr. Ebru Tansel Çakıcı, for her enthusiasm, her encouragement.
+She always concerned and provided a good way to successfully reach to the end of the study, without her knowledge this study will not be done such as now.
+I am also indebted to my committee members (Prof. Dr. Mehmet Çakıcı and Assist. prof. Dr. Zihniye Okray)

-I would like to express my gratitude to all of my professors in Psychology department of Near East University and those who helped me even with one word.
+I would like to express my gratitude to all of my teacher from Near East University Psychology department which they taught me.
+And for every one helped me even by one word.

-From the bottom of my heart I would like to thank my father and my mother, for their love and encouragement.
-I realize that I was very lucky to have incredibly supportive parents.
-I also would like to express my gratitude to my siblings.
+From all of my heart I would like to thanks my father and my mother, for their love and encouragement, I realize that I was very lucky to have an incredibly supportive parents.
+Also I would like express my gratitude to my brothers and my sisters.